kev-m/pyCoilGen/docs/source/results.md

 ### FieldErrors

-The `FieldErrors` structure contains the maximum and mean relative errors for the computed solution, in units of percent (%).
+The `FieldErrors` structure contains the maximum and mean relative errors for the computed solution, as percentages.

 ```python
 class FieldErrors: